aucor/polylang-translate-existing-media/readme.md

  * Translate all media (images and galleries) that are inside content, meta fields and featured image
  * Takes care all post types (that are not 'attachment', 'revision', 'acf-field', 'acf-field-group', 'nav_menu_item', 'polylang_mo')
  * Image translations are linked automatically
- * You can add your own
+ * You can add your own custom fields that have image IDs
  * Uses Polylang's functions, no messing around

 **This is open source and I cannot give you any guarantees, though it has worked for me in many projects.
 Please, report issues and contribute!**